Deprivation index: Scottish Index of Multiple Deprivation

-The Scottish index of multiple deprivation (SIMD) is used by local authorities, the Scottish government, the NHS and other government bodies in Scotland to support policy and decision making.
+The SIMD is used by local authorities, the Scottish government, the NHS and other government bodies in Scotland to support policy and decision making.
 It won the Royal Statistical Society's Excellence in Official Statistics Awards in 2017.

 The SIMD 2020 is composed of 43 indicators grouped into seven domains of varying weight: income, employment, health, education, skills and training, housing, geographic access and crime.
 These seven domains are calculated and weighted for 6,976 small areas, called 'data zones', with roughly equal population.
 With the population total at 5.3 million that comes to an average population of 760 people per data zone.

 1983: Jarman Index, Underprivileged Area Score

 In 1983, Brian Jarman published the Underprivileged Area Score, which became known as the Jarman Index.

 This measured socio-economic variation across small geographical areas.
 The score is an outcome of the need identified in the Acheson Committee Report (into General Practitioner (GP) services in the UK) to create an index to identify 'underprivileged areas' where there were high numbers of patients and hence pressure on general practitioner services.

 Its creation involved the random distribution of a questionnaire among general practitioners throughout the UK.
 This was then used to obtain statistical weights for a calculation of a composite index of underprivileged areas based on GPs' perceptions of workload and patient need.